Inference From Random Restarts

-As mentioned before, solvers in practice may not produce the exact output of $g_Q$ due to numerical imprecision.
-Moreover, in practice the notion of ``same solution'' is operational: two outputs are identified if they are indistinguishable at a prescribed numerical tolerance.
-To model this, we introduce a measurable \emph{observation/identification} map $\mathcal O_\varepsilon:\tilde X \to \tilde X$ where $\varepsilon>0$ represents the effective numerical resolution (e.g., floating-point precision, stopping criteria, etc).
-The observed output from an initial condition $x\in X$ is $\mathcal O_\varepsilon(g_Q(x))$.
-In particular, decreasing $\varepsilon$ may refine the observed basin partition by splitting sets of initial conditions whose terminal points agreed previously.
+Solvers in practice may not produce or record the exact output of $g_{\vQ}$ due to numerical inaccuracies.
+Moreover, the notion of ``same solution'' is operational: two outputs are identified if they are indistinguishable at a prescribed numerical tolerance.
+To model this, we introduce a measurable \emph{observation map} $\mathcal O_\varepsilon:\tilde X \to \tilde X$ where $\varepsilon>0$ represents the effective numerical resolution (e.g., floating-point precision, stopping criteria, etc).
+The observed terminal map is $g_{\vQ}^{\varepsilon}:=\mathcal O_\varepsilon\circ g_{\vQ}$.

+It induces the \emph{observed partition} of initial conditions into basins of observed terminal outcomes.
+Decreasing $\varepsilon$ may refine this observed partition by splitting sets of initial conditions whose terminal points agreed at coarser resolution.